agnostic-apollo/sudo/README.md

 Make sure to read the [Worthy Of Note](#Worthy-Of-Note) section, **specially the [RC File Variables](#rc-file-variables) section.
 This is very important, specially if you were previously using [termux-sudo by st42]**.

-To use `sudo` with [Termux:Tasker] plugin and [RUN_COMMAND Intent], check [Termux:Tasker] `Setup Instructions` section for details on how to them up.
+To use `sudo` with [Termux:Tasker] plugin and [RUN_COMMAND Intent], check [Termux:Tasker] `Setup Instructions` section for details on how to set them up.
 The [Tasker App] or your plugin host app must be granted `com.termux.permission.RUN_COMMAND` permission.
 The `sudo` script must be installed at `$PREFIX/bin/sudo`.
 The `allow-external-apps` property must also be set to `true` in `~/.termux/termux.properties` file since the `$PREFIX/bin/sudo` absolute path is outside the `~/.termux/tasker/` directory.
 For android `>= 10`, the [Termux App] should also be granted `Draw Over Apps` permission so that foreground commands automatically start executing without the user having to manually click the `Termux` notification in the status bar dropdown notifications list for the commands to start.
 Check [Templates](#Templates) section for template tasks that can be run used to run `sudo` from `Termux:Tasker` plugin and `RUN_COMMAND Intent`.

 Note that this `sudo by agnostic-apollo`, [termux-sudo by st42] and [tsu by cswl] are competing packages/scripts and ideally only one of them should be used.
 Also note that when you install or update `tsu`, it creates a symlink at `$PREFIX/bin/sudo` for its own `sudo` command.
 So installing or updating `tsu` after installing `sudo by agnostic-apollo` will replace the `sudo by agnostic-apollo` script file with the `tsu` symlink and installing `sudo by agnostic-apollo` if you have already installed `tsu` will break its own `sudo` command.